This blog provides information for educational purposes only. Read our complete summary for more info.

 This article describes the process of building an all-purpose copper still.
-If you have some fabrication experience, you can make your own parts use the following instructions as a guide for assembly.
+If you have some fabrication experience, you can make your own parts using the following instructions as a guide for assembly.
 If you aren’t an experienced fabricator or don’t have the mathematical skills needed to design and make still parts from scratch, don’t worry, we have done all of the hard work for you.
-We offer 100% copper, machine cut parts kits.
+We offer 100% copper, machine cut distiller parts kits.
 They come in three sizes: 1 gallon, 5 gallon, and 10 gallon.

 Background - Still Design

 The design described in this article is referred to as “hybrid column still.”
 It’s a basic pot still that also includes a column, which may be filled with packing material to induce natural reflux.
 This design allows for greater efficiency and versatility than a dedicated pot or column still.
-As such, this particular still can be used to make distilled water, Bourbon, fuel alcohol, and even antiseptic.

 Safety Equipment and Tools: